jenkinsci/groovy-postbuild-plugin/README.md

     returns a *summary* object corresponding to this entry.

-    The icon can be one of [IonIcons](https://ionic.io/ionicons) referenced by `symbol-<name> plugin-ionicons-api`, or Jenkins Core icon referenced by `icon-<name>` or `symbol-<name>`.
+    The icon can be one of [IonIcons](https://ionic.io/ionicons) referenced by `symbol-<name> plugin-ionicons-api`, or Jenkins core icon referenced by `icon-<name>` or `symbol-<name>`.
 See examples [here](https://www.jenkins.io/doc/pipeline/steps/badge/#addbadge-add-badge).

     You can append text to the *summary* object by